 |Kits comprise of etched sides, ends, floor and roof|

-Kits comprise of etched sides, ends, floor and battey boxes
+Kits comprised of etched sides, ends, floor and battery boxes

 A roof can be supplied with half etched rain strips £6 50